 Reference letters may be sent by email: as an attachment (in PDF format), within the body of the email or by mail.

 To apply, see the Residency Information and Guidelines and Residency Application and Instructions below.
-The completed application and requested information may be sent by mail or email.
-The application fee may be mailed by check or paid through Paypal below.
+The application fee may be paid below or on the Application page.

 Mailing address: P.O.
 Box 6, Temecula, CA 92593 ~ Physical Address: 36701 Highway 79 South, Temecula, CA 92592